Grilled Chicken with Blackberry SalsaApril 22, 2019

 Let’s Talk About NDT

 First, we should take a moment and define what NDT is all about.
-I want to really break it down, so let’s go word-by-word so that you can have a clear and total understanding of what NDT is built upon and how it is created:
+I want to really break it down.
+So, let’s go word-by-word so that you can have a clear and total understanding of what forms NDT and to create it:

 Now that we have a solid understanding of what goes into NDT, let’s break down the myths:

-#1: NDT is not okay for those with Hashimoto’s disease
+Myth #1: It’s not okay for those with Hashimoto’s disease

-Well, to track back to the argument about taking natural thyroid and raising your antibodies against your thyroid, this is something we need to focus on.
-There actually have been a couple studies done on exactly this topic.
+Well, let’s track back to the argument about taking natural thyroid and raising your antibodies against your thyroid.
+This is something we need to focus on.
+In fact, there actually have been a couple studies done on exactly this topic.

 Clinically, I have case studies to where patients have had high thyroid antibodies and erratic thyroid levels that came from that.
 Oftentimes, the one change we would make was switching to NDT as a form of treatment.
 This would ultimately result in the antibodies coming down, and the levels stabilizing.